oskstr/INDA-Project/README.md

 #### Level 1, *Single Linked List* (alginda, weekly assignment 14):
 The player is suppose to travel from position A to B by connecting nodes.
-The difficulty in this level is to connect the nodes in the dark, and not connecting infinity loops.
+The difficulty in this level is to connect the nodes in the dark, and not connecting infinite loops.
 Also be careful of the `plutten` who gives you `komplettering` and do not forget the time limit.

 #### Level 2, *Bouncing balls and box ball* (prginda, weekly assignment 7):
 The player is placed in a box containing bouncing `plutten`.
-The task is to not collide with the `plutten`'s, otherwise he will give the player `komplettering`.
+The task is to not collide with the `plutten`s, otherwise he will give the player `komplettering`.
 If the player do not collide with any `plutten` during the time limit, the task i complete!
 The number of `plutten` in the box will increase with time.